mskashef/random-string-generator/README.md

 console.log(myRSG.new()); // 42CF9C
 ```

-or width a custom length at each time:
+or with a custom length at each time:
 ```js
 console.log(myRSG.new(5)); // 6AE7F
 ```